isc-projects/bind9/doc/arm/reference.rst

    have recursion enabled.

-   Answers coming from a mirror zone look almost exactly like answers from a zone of type :any:`secondary`, with the notable exceptions that the AA bit ("authoritative answer") is not set, and the AD bit ("authenticated data") is.
+   Answers coming from a mirror zone look almost exactly like answers from a zone of :any:`type secondary`, with the notable exceptions that the AA bit ("authoritative answer") is not set, and the AD bit ("authenticated data") is.